Roofikk/Ford/README.md

 I created this application at the request of a friend.

-The main idea was to present the anatomy of the horse's bones and preserve the condition of the bones.
+The main idea was to present anatomy of the horse skeleton and preserve the condition of the bones.

 ### Requirements